-The TS42DLX Deluxe Test Set housing is made of highimpact plastic.
-The test set provides rugged service and withstand the rough handling and shocks normally associated with field use.
-The housing permits operation in bad weather, such as heavy rain and dust storms.
+The TS44DLX Deluxe Test Set housing is made of highimpact plastic.
+The test set provides rugged service and withstands the rough handling and shocks associated with field use.
+The housing permits operation in bad weather, such as heavy rain or dust storms.